OfficeDev/Microsoft-Teams-Samples/samples/bot-type-ahead-search-adaptive-cards/csharp/README.md

 ---
 page_type: sample
-description: Demonstrating the feature of type-ahead search (static and dynamic) control on Adaptive Cards.
+description: Demonstrating the feature of typeahead search (static and dynamic) control in Adaptive Cards.
 products:
 - office-teams
 - office